abgox/scoop-i18n/readme.md

 An internationalization tool (language pack) for [Scoop](https://scoop.sh/) helps users of different languages use Scoop more easily.

-- 🚀 Non-intrusive: Does not modify the core code of Scoop, and no side effects.
+- 🚀 Easy to Use

+  - Simple Install: Just `scoop install` and go!
+  - Instant Setup: Works right after installation, no complex configuration.

+- ⚡️ Non-Intrusive

+  - Hook Solution: Implemented via Hook, no changes to Scoop.
+  - No Side Effects: Lightweight & safe.
+Won’t break anything.

+- 🌍 Multi-Language Support
-- 🌍 Multi-language: Supports multiple languages and is expanding.
+  - Global Friendly: Supports multiple languages and is expanding.
+  - Open Collaboration: Welcome community contributions for translations and new language support!

+### Demo

+> [!Tip]
+>
+> If it cannot be displayed here, [you can check it on the official website.](https://scoop-i18n.abgox.com)

+<video src="https://scoop-i18n.abgox.com/demo.mp4" controls></video>

 ## Usage